MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-health-data-consortium-content.md

 - [Azure Data Factory][What is Azure Data Factory?] is a hybrid data integration service.
 You can use this fully managed, serverless solution for data integration and transformation workflows.
 It offers a code-free UI and an easy-to-use monitoring panel.
 In this solution, Data Factory pipelines ingest data from disparate member data shares.

-- [Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/scenarios/what-is-azure-databricks) is a data analytics platform that  provides the latest versions of Apache Spark and allows seamlessly integration with open source libraries.
-Databricks notebooks will be used to transform all Member data into common format.
+- [Azure Databricks][What is Azure Databricks?] is a data analytics platform.
+Based on the latest Apache Spark distributed processing system, Azure Databricks supports seamless integration with open-source libraries.
+This solution uses Azure Databricks notebooks to transform all member data into a common format.

-- [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/)  is a multi-tenant, cloud-based identity and access management service.
+- [Azure Active Directory][What is Azure Active Directory?] is a multi-tenant, cloud-based identity and access management service.

-- [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/) is a cloud service for securely storing and accessing secrets such as API keys, passwords, certificates, or cryptographic keys.
+- [Azure Key Vault][About Azure Key Vault] securely stores and controls access to secrets like API keys, passwords, certificates, and cryptographic keys.
+This cloud service also manages security certificates.

 - [Azure DevOps Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops) automatically combines continuous integration (CI) and continuous delivery (CD) to constantly and consistently test and build your code and ship it to any target.